GuangchuangYu/resume/resume.md

 Awards
 ------

+2013-2017
-* 2013-2017, Postgraduate Studentships (for PhD students at The University of Hong Kong)
+:   Postgraduate Studentships (for PhD students at The University of Hong Kong)

+2012
-* 2012, Best paper of the year 2010, Journal of Integrated OMICS.
+:   Best paper of the year 2010, Journal of Integrated OMICS.

 Grants
 ------
+2013 (completed)
-* 2013 (completed), PI, Investigate functions of hnRNPK in regulating cytokinesis of human lung cancer cell, Fundamental Research Funds for the Central Universities (21613414), ￥100,000
+:   PI, Investigate functions of hnRNPK in regulating cytokinesis of human lung cancer cell, Fundamental Research Funds for the Central Universities (21613414), ￥100,000

+2011 (completed)
-* 2011 (completed), PI, Dynamic proteomic analysis of HeLa cell cycle, Fundamental Research Funds for the Central Universities (21611303), ￥20,000
+:   PI, Dynamic proteomic analysis of HeLa cell cycle, Fundamental Research Funds for the Central Universities (21611303), ￥20,000